 - Minor premise: The bird in my cage is black.

 The scenery in Ireland is beautiful.
 I'm in Ireland.
 Therefore, the scenery must be beautiful.

 - Major premise: The scenery in Ireland is beautiful.

 - Minor premise: I'm in Ireland.

 Of course, not every black bird is a crow and not all of Ireland is beautiful.
 When preparing a speech or writing a paper, we must always make sure we're not making any sweeping generalizations that will cause people to make false presumptions.

-One casket was inscribed with, "Who chooseth me shall gain what many men desire."
-One man concluded that, since many men desired Portia, her portrait must be in that casket.
+"Portia was a woman desired by many men.
+It was arranged that she would marry the man who could correctly guess which of three caskets contained her portrait.
+One casket was inscribed with, 'Who chooseth me shall gain what many men desire.'
+One man concluded that, since many men desired Portia, her portrait must be in that casket."

-All men are mortal.
+"All men are mortal.
 Socrates is a man.
-Therefore, I am mortal.
+Therefore, Socrates is mortal."

 Keep syllogisms in mind when viewing advertisements.
-Many leaps are made in advertising, skipping either a major or minor premise:
+Many leaps are made in advertising, skipping either a major or minor premise.

 Women love men who drive Lincoln MKZs.